 Treatment During Pregnancy

-Preparing to Become Pregnant.
-Women with epilepsy who are considering pregnancy should talk to their doctors before they become pregnant.
+Preparing to Become Pregnant: Women with epilepsy who are considering pregnancy should talk to their health care providers before they become pregnant.
 According to guidelines from the American Academy of Neurology and the American Epilepsy Society:

 - A woman who has been seizure-free for at least 9 months before becoming pregnant has a good chance of remaining seizure free during pregnancy.

 - Folic acid is recommended for all pregnant women.
-Women with epilepsy should talk with their doctors about taking folic acid supplements at least 3 months before conception as well as during the pregnancy.
+Women with epilepsy should consider taking folic acid supplements at least 3 months before conception as well as during the pregnancy.

 - Women with epilepsy do not face a substantially increased risk of premature birth or labor and delivery complications (including cesarean section).
-However, women with epilepsy who smoke may face a higher risk of premature delivery than women without epilepsy who smoke.
+However, smoking may increase the risk of premature delivery.

 - Babies born to mothers who use an AED during pregnancy may be at increased risk of being small for their gestational age or for having other birth defects.

-Medication Use During Pregnancy.
-Women should discuss with their doctors the risks of anti-epileptic drugs (AEDs) and the possibility of making any changes in their drug regimen in terms of dosages or prescriptions.
+Medication Use During Pregnancy: Women should discuss with their providers the risks of anti-epileptic drugs (AEDs) and the possibility of making any changes in their drug regimen in terms of dosages or prescriptions.
 According to current guidelines:

 - Women with epilepsy should consider taking only one AED during their pregnancy to reduce the risk of birth defects.
 Taking more than one AED may increase birth defect risk.
 Carbamazepine is generally considered to be the safest AED for use during pregnancy.